sammyd/iOS8-day-by-day-book/manuscript/27-launch-images.md

 Once you've done this you can build and run your app and notice that the new launch screen is being used in place of the old images, which you can delete.

-> __Note:__ It seems that the new launch images don't always work on simulators, so be sure to check them out on a device.
+W> __Note:__ It seems that the new launch images don't always work on simulators, W> so be sure to check them out on a device.

 ## Restrictions on Launch Screen XIBs